glennmatlin/FIFE_manuscript/iff/main.typ

 == Performance by Task Type
 Breaking down performance by category reveals specific strengths and weaknesses:

-- *Numerical Reasoning:* This was the most challenging category for all models, as reflected in @iff-results.
+- *Numerical Reasoning:* This was the most challenging category for all models.
 Tasks requiring multi-step calculations from provided data saw the lowest success rates.
 Even GPT-4 only managed about 60-65% accuracy here.
 Models frequently made arithmetic mistakes, mis-placed decimals, or produced plausible-sounding but incorrect numbers—a dangerous tendency in finance.
 - *Extraction and Formatting:* Models were generally proficient at extracting information and adhering to structured output formats like JSON or bulleted lists.
 GPT-4 and Claude exceeded 85% accuracy.
 The primary failure mode for other models was partial compliance, such as mixing explanatory text with the requested JSON object.
 - *Analytical Reasoning:* GPT-4 and Claude 2 excelled at prompts requiring a chain of reasoning based on domain knowledge, producing well-structured and coherent analyses over 80% of the time.
 Open-source models often provided relevant terminology but sometimes failed to structure the answer clearly or directly address all parts of the query.
 - *Compliance and Constraints:* We observed a sharp difference in alignment when testing precise constraints (e.g., "List _exactly three_ impacts").
 GPT-4 and Claude almost always respected these constraints, whereas other models frequently violated them by providing more or fewer items than requested.
 This demonstrates the effectiveness of extensive RLHF in teaching models to obey fine-grained instructions.

+/*
 == Impact of Multiple Samples
 The multi-sample self-consistency strategy yielded modest but significant gains.
 For high-performing models like GPT-4 and Claude, the improvement was small (+3-5%), as they often produce the correct answer on the first attempt.
 However, for models like GPT-3.5 and LLaMA-2 70B, the improvement was larger, with accuracy on complex reasoning tasks increasing by up to 10-12 percentage points.
 This suggests that for less reliable models, generating multiple candidates and selecting the most consistent or highest-quality answer is a viable strategy to boost accuracy.
+*/

 == Error Analysis
 Common error types included: